Samuel Nunez: In Portugal

 Nunis was born Diogo Nunes Ribeiro in 1668 during the Portuguese Inquisition.
 He was born to a Marrano family, one that was publicly Catholic but practicing Judaism in secret.
 Has ancestors began practicing Judaism in secret during the Spanish Inquisition, and eventually fled Spain for Portugal.
 However, due to persecution of Jews in Portugal, the family continued to practice in secret.

 Nunis learned the practice of medicine and grew to become one of the most successful doctors in Portugal at an unusually young age.
 He served as physician to both the King of Portugal and the Grand Inquisitor.
 In addition, the Portuguese nobility consider it an honor to receive treatment from Nunis.

 While publicly Catholic, Nunis was a practicing Jew.
 His rivals reported their suspicion to the Inquisition, who placed an agent in the Nunis household, posing as a servant.
 This agent reported that the Nunis family was visiting a secret synagogue in an underground part of their mansion in Lisbon.

-Dr. Nunez, his mother Zipporah, his wife Gracia (later known as Rebecca); their three sons Joseph, Daniel and Moses; their three daughters Rachel, Esther and Zipra; and servant Shem Noah were apprehended by the "Familiars of the Inquisition" during a Passover Service, "while seeking the Lord according to their prohibited faith."
+Dr. Nunez, his mother Zipporah, his wife Gracia (later known as Rebecca).
+Their three sons Joseph, Daniel and Moses; their three daughters Rachel, Esther and Zipra; and servant Shem Noah were apprehended by the "Familiars of the Inquisition" during a Passover Service, "while seeking the Lord according to their prohibited faith."
 They were imprisoned and repeatedly tortured, but saved by the personal intervention of the Grand Inquisitor.
 The Catholic Ecclesiastical Council agreed to release Dr Nunez so that he could treat the Grand Inquisitor's medical conditions.
-As a condition of his release, two members of the Inquisition were to live with the family to ensure that they didn't not practice the Jewish faith.
+As a condition of his release, two members of the Inquisition were to live with the family to ensure that they didn't practice the Jewish faith.
 This led to the Nunez family plotting their escape.